goghino/Ipopt-build-tutorial/Interfaces/Matlab/README.md

 ```
 git clone https://github.com/ebertolazzi/mexIPOPT.git
 ```
+At the moment of this tutorial, the HEAD was at the commit `908a3e1`.
+The instructions for the following versions differ since the repository has changed since then significantly.
 The repository contains a lot of useful information about the process.
 Please read through the README files there.

 All the important setup happens in the file `lib/compile_osx.m`.
 You need to specify